 CINF 331.
 Computer and Network Security.
 1 Unit.

 An introduction to computer and network security with an emphasis on computer attacks and defending against them.
 Examines the reconnaissance, scanning, gaining access, maintaining access, and covering tracks phases of the attack process and uses various open source tools for monitoring and detection.
 Prerequisite: CSCI 221.

 CINF 351V.
 Ethics and Technology.
 1 Unit.

+This course focuses on Stetson's Ethical or Spiritual Inquiry Value.
 This course is intended to enable students to understand and to respond to the legal and ethical issues that arise from the utilization of information technology.
 Students will explore ethical and social issues arising from the computerization of industry and government, with emphasis on copyright, security, and privacy issues.
 The primary focus of the course will be the determination of the weight that these ethical and social issues should have in the design, implementation, and uses of present and anticipated applications of information technology.
 Junior Seminar.